fairhopeweb/xero-layan-git/README.md

 ![XeroLayan](https://i.imgur.com/aVgMxed.jpg)

-# What you need ...
+# Requirement for Arch KDE Distros ...

 First off, note that if you want to use on other Arch based distros with KDE than **XeroLinux** you will need to add my repo since most of the packages are only available there.
 (This does not apply to Debian or Fedora).